emorynlp/doc-classify/README.md

 3. Create a folder called "txt" and put your training, dev, test data inside this folder.<br>
 4. Run python cnn_train.py to train.<br>
 5. Run python cnn_test.py to evaluate using test set<br>
+-> tensorflow will save model inside "runs" folder's subdirectory's "checkpoints" folder.
+Open cnn_test.py and specift the path of the model you want to evalutate (line 82).